How to track business expenses in Canada

 Managing expense reimbursements and reports

-When you reimburse an expense, you transfer a cost from an individual back to the business.
-When employees, contractors, or owners pay for business items with personal funds, you need to pay them back.
+When employees, contractors, or owners pay for business items with personal funds, you need a clear process to pay them back and record the cost accurately.

 Follow these three steps to reimburse someone: